-- You can nest try-except clauses inside of except clauses, too. - Example: perhaps a file load could fail so you want to try an alternative location but want to know if that fails, too. - Can even do this in a finally clause: - try: c = b / afinally: try: print("This always runs", 3/0) except ZeroDivisionError: print("It is silly to only catch this exception")
+- You can nest try-except clauses inside of except clauses, too. - Example: perhaps a file load could fail so you want to try an alternative location but want to know if that fails, too. - Can even do this in a finally clause:

+- r: - to only catch this exception")